storj/docs/app/(docs)/object-mount/linux/user-guides/deployment-modes/flexmount/page.md

 hidden: false
 ---

-This article dives deep into configuring and using Object Mount FlexMount in Linux.
+This article dives into the configuration and use of **Object Mount FlexMount** in Linux.

-## Object Mount FlexMount
+## Overview

-Use Object Mount FlexMount for the widest compatibility and support (including SUID binaries, Snap, AppImage and FlatPak applications using FUSE), combined with the speed of Direct Interception whenever possible.
+Use **Object Mount FlexMount** for the widest compatibility and support (including SUID binaries, Snap, AppImage and FlatPak applications using FUSE), combined with the speed of Direct Interception whenever possible.

 Object Mount's FlexMount features are active when: